Amelia has been an avid gardener since childhood and enjoys experimenting with natural and sustainable gardening methods.

 So-called weeds are usually the best-adapted plant for the area they occupy, thriving on the amount of water provided and hardy for the climate.
 Many are drought-tolerant due to long taproots, which also bring up minerals from deep in the earth, well beyond the reach of many of our cultivated plants.
 As a result, they tend to be more nutritious.
 Most weeds are extremely insect-resistant.

-Weeds are, therefore, very useful as mulch.
+- Weeds are, therefore, very useful as mulch.
 Cut the weeds down or dig them up and let them decompose in place or in the compost pile.
 Over time they will impart to the soil the nutrients they have mined from the deep.
 In the meantime, they will protect the soil from excessive evaporation and exposure to the sun.
 This benefits the organisms that will break down the weeds into a usable form for future plants.

-Many weeds are edible.
+- Many weeds are edible.
 Naturally, it is essential that you verify the identity and edibility of any plant before you eat it.
 These edible wilds tend to be outstanding in nutrition.
 However, few are very appealing to the average palette.
 This is why we often cultivate the tastier, yet less durable cousins.
 However, some are really quite tasty, such as miner's lettuce and mallow.
 Others, such as dandelion, have quite a bitter flavor.
-You can get them at their sweetest in spring, before they bloom, but they are still fairly bitter.
-Remember, however, that bitter isn't necessarily bad (think celery, coffee, or unsweetened chocolate), it just depends upon your tastes.
+You can get them at their sweetest in spring before they bloom, but they are still fairly bitter.
+Remember, however, that bitterness isn't necessarily bad (think celery, coffee, or unsweetened chocolate), it just depends upon your tastes.
 So try mixing a little dandelion in with a mix of salad greens that you like.
 Or add them, at the last minute to a stir-fry or pasta sauce.

-My favorite use of weeds is chicken feed.
+- My favorite use of weeds is chicken feed.
 A paddock with sufficient greenery will easily cut the demand for commercial chicken feed in half or better, especially for breeds that are good foragers, such as buff orpingtons or wellsummers.
 My chickens definitely have their favorite weeds.
 Dandelion tops the list.
 They will swarm me if they think I have some (even if their paddock is full of dandelion).
 They also adore lambsquarters and plantain.

 So the next time you see a weed in your yard consider whether you really want to get rid of it, or if it might be worth it to let it grow for food, mulch, beauty, bee forage, or chicken fodder.
 There is a time and a place for weeding, of course: